basetenlabs/truss-examples/text-embeddings-inference/README.md

 # Text Embeddings Inference Truss

-This is a [Truss](https://truss.baseten.co/) to deploy [text-embeddings-inference](https://github.com/huggingface/text-embeddings-inference), a high performance embedding and reranking api.
+This is a Trussless Customer Server example to deploy [text-embeddings-inference](https://github.com/huggingface/text-embeddings-inference), a high performance server that handles text-embeddings, ranranking and classification models as api.

 ## Deployment